 If you believe that travellers can be agents of change, then Iran should be your next destination.
 This Middle East republic is politically challenging but still incredibly culturally rewarding.
 All the architectural treasures and heritage sites of the ancient Persian world await — including the ruins of Persepolis, Isfahan’s cobalt-domed mosques, and imperial palace museums in Tehran.
 Mai Journeys can arrange a Tailored Tour to the great bazaar city of Tabriz, then on to the gardens of Shiraz and then the magical desert city of Yazd.
 Everywhere, Iranians are eager to practice their English and offer you tea.

-See our Persian Delights Escorted Tour departing September 2018 – *Expressions of Interest
+See our Persian Delights Escorted Tour.
+Taking Expressions of Interest for April 2020.

 Jaipur is commonly known as the ‘Pink City’ due to its stunning buildings which were originally painted in pink with the intention of reflecting the beautiful Mughal cities’ typical red sandstone architecture.
 Jaipur is also the biggest city in the state of Rajasthan, and its capital.
 Together with Agra and Delhi, Jaipur is part of the famous Golden ‘Triangle’ which attracts thousands of Indian and international tourists every year.
 The most visited sites include the mesmerising City Palace, a couple of impressive Rajput forts and the many temples.
 The festival of Holi marks the advent of spring and people celebrate joyously all over India.
 It is the most boisterous of all Hindu festivals, symbolizes the victory of good over evil, and heralds the end of winter and the beginning of spring.
 Celebrated by young and old, crowds of people gather together to sing and dance and throw coloured powder (and often water) at each other.
 The occasion is enormous fun.